-I have created a baked wing or drumette, as I prefer, that is loaded with flavor with just the right amount of heat.
-Baking wings is a bit tricky because you actually need to bake them longer than you would think, for such small, bite sized pieces.
-The sauce is a combination of coconut oil and ghee or clarified butter and hot sauce with a few added extras for nice balance.
-The coconut oil actually gives these wings a hint of Thai flavor for an additional delightful taste.
+These Guiltless Hot Wings, are baked at high heat with just the right amount of heat.
+Baking wings is a bit tricky because you actually need to bake them longer than you would think for such bite sized pieces.
+The sauce is a combination of coconut oil, butter and hot sauce with a few spices for nice balance.
+The coconut oil actually gives these wings a hint of Thai flavor for an additional level of yum.

-You can make a batch for game day or just because you are craving something spicy like hot wings.
-I like to serve these wings with fresh stalks of celery for dipping too.
-So, go ahead and enjoy your wings without all the guilt!
+You can make a batch for game day or when you are craving something spicy, like hot wings.
+I like to serve these wings with fresh stalks of celery to cool off the palate when it feels a little hot.

 2 pounds chicken drumettes or wings